GazalaSayyad/Recommendation-Surprise/README.md

 # Built with
-1.Python
+  Python
-2.Surprise
+  Surprise
-3.Fast-API
+  Fast-API
-4.Joblib
+  Joblib
 ## Getting Started

 # Installation
 This is an example of how you may give instructions on setting up your project locally.
 To get a local copy up and running follow these simple example steps.

 ## Installation
   pip install fastapi uvicorn
   pip install scikit-surprise

 ## Dataset
 [http://files.grouplens.org/datasets/movielens/ml-100k.zip...]

 # # Surprise Model